In this article:

 Reassured summary icon

-• Life insurance written in trust could be used to help cover an inheritance tax bill
+• Typically, whole of life insurance that's written in trust is used to help cover the cost of inheritance tax (IHT) on an estate

 Can you take out life insurance to cover inheritance tax?

-Yes, you could take out life insurance to help cover inheritance tax (IHT).
+Yes, life insurance could be used to help cover inheritance tax (IHT).

-When planning to minimise or avoid IHT liability in the future, most people set up a whole of life policy that’s written in trust.
+When planning to minimise or avoid inheritance tax, many people choose a whole of life policy written in trust.

-Whole of life insurance lasts for the rest of your life and pays out a lump sum when you pass away.
+Whole of life insurance provides lifelong cover and pays out a lump sum to your beneficiaries when you pass away.

-Continue reading our guide for more information on how you can set up life insurance specifically to cover inheritance tax and the benefits of writing your policy in trust.
+Continue reading our guide for more information on how you can set up life insurance specifically to cover inheritance tax and the benefits of trusts.

 What is inheritance tax?